JyotiChiluka/Face-Emotion-Recognition/README.md

 # Conclusion
 Finally I build the webapp and deployed which has training accuracy of 70.56% and test accuracy of 60.71%

-If failed to access the website and just wanted to see how the webapp works, then visit this link:-
+-If failed to access the website and just wanted to see how the webapp works, then visit this link:-https://drive.google.com/drive/folders/17EB1ayDrVSacF6AaqdnQ_SITfR-q8zhx?usp=sharing